Last Updated on January 17, 2023 by Editor

 Over two dozen masters of visual art from the 1960’s and 1970’s are featured in a space so vast it will take a relatively athletic person a couple of hours just to sprint through.

-TOUR: Bannerman Castle
+TOUR: Bannerman Castle – Mid Hudson River

 What’s this ruin of a Scottish castle doing in the middle of the Hudson River?
 Take a hard-hat tour offered by the Bannerman Castle Trust, Inc. to find out.
-Oh, all right.
-I’ll give you some background.
-It was the “storage shed” of America’s first Army/Navy Store.
-As a pre-teen in the 1860’s an enterprising Francis Bannerman looked for ways to make money.

-Utilizing a grappling hook to dredge rope and scrap metal from the Brooklyn Navy Yard, he learned that he could resell these government supplies.
+As a pre-teen in the 1860’s, an enterprising Francis Bannerman looked for ways to make money.
+Scavenging rope and scrap metal from waters off the Brooklyn Navy Yard, he found that he could resell these government supplies for pure profit.

-In just a few years, young Bannerman had amassed a mountain of Civil War surplus, including bugles, buttons, swords, scabbards and uniforms in addition to military ordinance – so much, in fact, he opened up a very successful store in Brooklyn.
+In just a few years, young Bannerman had amassed a mountain of Civil War surplus, including bugles, buttons, swords, scabbards and uniforms, in addition to military ordinance – so much, in fact, he opened up a very successful store in Brooklyn.

 But Bannerman required a remote location to house his ever-growing collection of explosive materials.
 In 1900, he discovered an island on one of his trips on the Day Liner up the Hudson and bought it for $1,600.